-CHAIRMAN'S STATEMENT (continued) Business and operational review (continued)
+CHAIRMAN'S STATEMENT (continued)

+Business and operational review (continued)

-At the year end the Argo funds (excluding AREOF) owed the Group total management and performance fees of US\$0.9 million (31 December 2018: US\$0.6 million).
-The Group received full settlement of these fees in January 2020.
+At the year end the Argo Funds (excluding AREOF) owed the Group total management and performance fees of US\$1.0 million (31 December 2019 restated: US\$0.7 million).
+The Group received \$0.5 million of these fees in January 2021.
+The remaining fees of \$0.5 million relates to the Designated Investment share class which will be paid when the investments are sold and against which a full provision has been made in these financial statements.